 - (1) The IDP referral area is the same as the Plan Area and shall include all the lands within one quarter section (0.5 miles) from the shared boundary.
-Map 1 defines the Plan Area to which the policies within the IDP apply. - (2) Referrals shall occur for intermunicipal review of all statutory plans and amendments affecting the Plan Area (i.e., ASPs); non-statutory development plans (i.e., concept plan, or outline plan); land use bylaw amendments; discretionary development permit applications; and subdivision applications within the Plan Area. - (3) Excluded from referrals are accessory buildings, a secondary dwelling for agricultural purposes, minor home occupations and such other developments as the two municipalities may agree from time to time through a joint administrative protocol.
+Map 1 defines the Plan Area to which the policies within the IDP apply. - (2) Referrals shall occur for intermunicipal review of all statutory plans and amendments affecting the Plan Area (i.e., ASPs); non-statutory development plans (i.e., concept plan, or outline plan); land use bylaw amendments; discretionary development permit applications; and subdivision applications within the Plan Area. - (3) Excluded from referrals are subdivision of a first or second parcel out of a quarter section, accessory buildings, a secondary dwelling for agricultural purposes, minor home occupations and such other developments as the two municipalities may agree from time to time through a joint administrative protocol.